prototbh/fnp-docs/README.md

 ### Get user info from display name

-To generate Device auth, send a `GET` request to the following URL:
+To get info, send a `GET` request to the following URL:

 URL: https://fnp-ka4a.onrender.com/user-lookup